redhat-partner-solutions/crucible/README.md

 FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 #############################################################################
 ```

 ---
-Upcomming changes:
+#### Upcomming changes:
 - Crucible's roles have been migrated to the [Red Hat CI OCP Ansible Collection](https://github.com/redhatci/ansible-collection-redhatci-ocp) available for download at [Ansible Galaxy](https://galaxy.ansible.com/ui/repo/published/redhatci/ocp/).
 - Crucible's playbooks will continue to work but as always, you are encouraged to fork crucible and maintain your own playbooks.
 - Crucible will crossover and default to using the *redhatci.ocp collection*.
 At this point only 2 roles will remain: `validate_inventory`, and `display_deployment_plan`.
 - Next major change before sunset will be to change the default installer from Assisted Installer to the **offical** [Red Hat OCP Agent-based Installer](https://docs.openshift.com/container-platform/4.14/installing/installing_with_agent_based_installer/preparing-to-install-with-agent-based-installer.html)

 ---

-##### Project Stewardship
+##### Call For Stewards
-If you are interested in stewarding Crucible please contact <alhernan@redhat.com>
+If you are interested in stewarding Crucible please contact:

+- Arnaldo Hernandez <alhernan@redhat.com>
+- Micky Costa <micosta@redhat.com>

+---
 This repository contains playbooks for automating the creation of an OpenShift Container Platform cluster on premise using the Developer Preview version of the OpenShift Assisted Installer.
 The playbooks require only minimal infrastructure configuration, and do not require any pre-existing cluster.
 Virtual and Bare Metal deployments have been tested in restricted network environments where nodes do not have direct access to the Internet.

 These playbooks assume a prior working knowledge of [Ansible](http://www.ansible.com).
 They are intended to be run from a `bastion` host, running a subscribed installation of Red Hat Enterprise Linux (RHEL) 8.6, inside the target environment.
 Pre-requisites can be installed manually or automatically, as appropriate.